-Amherst Youth Basketball supports 3rd through 12th grade boys and girls in grades 3 through 12 who reside in Amherst, NY, a suburb of Buffalo.
+Amherst Youth Basketball supports ~1200 unique boys and girls in grades 3 through 12 who reside in Amherst, NY, a suburb of Buffalo.

 Amherst Youth Basketball (AYB) is a volunteer, non-profit organization that provides a basketball program designed to motivate the personal and educational growth of its participants by providing healthy, challenging instruction and competition.
 AYB offers basketball opportunities for girls and boys in grades 3 through 12.
 The league has established and implements a policy that provides equal playing time and instructional opportunities for every participant.
 The focus of this league is on player development and the enjoyment of the game.
 Good sportsmanship is a requirement (Respect, Class, and Dignity), which must be demonstrated at all times by players, parents, spectators, and coaches.

 Registration for the 2014-2015 House League Season

 Registration in Amherst Youth Basketball is available to players at the appropriate grade level who:

 1. Reside in the Town of Amherst and/or